hitchyjs/odem/docs-source/api/adapter.md

 In addition, separate plugins are capable of providing additional adapters, just like:

-* [hitchy-plugin-odem-etcd](https://www.npmjs.com/package/hitchy-plugin-odem-etcd) us adding support for storing data in an etcd-based cluster.
+* [hitchy-plugin-odem-etcd](#storing-data-in-etcd-cluster) us adding support for storing data in an etcd-based cluster.

-Adapter are exposing an API very similar to the one of LevelDB.
+Adapters are exposing an API very similar to the one of LevelDB.
 That's why it is possible to write your own adapter for saving records in a key-value-store like LevelDB.

 ### Storing Data in Volatile Memory